Book Now →

 What do goal umpires do behind the goal posts?

-Goal umpires are specialized officials who stand behind the goal posts at each end of the oval field (2 per end, 4 total per match).
-Their critical role in this contact sport is judging whether the ball passes between the two tall goal posts for a goal (6 points – signaled by waving both white flags overhead), hits a post, or passes between a goal post and the shorter behind post for a behind (1 point – signaled by waving one flag).
+Goal umpires (2 per end, 4 total per match) stand behind the goal posts judging whether the ball passes between the two tall goal posts for a goal (6 points — both white flags waved overhead), or between a goal post and shorter behind post for a behind (1 point — one flag).
+They also determine if the ball was touched before crossing the line and manage post-goal restarts.
+Their iconic flag signals are one of the most recognisable images in Australian sport.

 What infractions result in free kicks from field umpires?

-Field umpires award free kicks in this contact sport for numerous rule violations designed to ensure fair play and player safety.
-Major infractions include: high tackles (contact above shoulders), pushing opponents in the back, holding the ball violations when players fail to dispose under tackles, throwing the ball instead of legal handballing, deliberately forcing the ball out of bounds, blocking opponents off the ball (shepherding beyond 5 meters), tripping, holding opponents without the ball, and unrealistic attempts to keep the ball in play.
+Field umpires award free kicks for: high tackles (contact above shoulders), pushing in the back, holding the ball violations, throwing the ball instead of legal handballing, deliberately forcing the ball out of bounds, blocking opponents off the ball, tripping, holding opponents without the ball, and the new 2026 "lasso" last-disposal rule.
+Free kicks give the attacking team significant advantages — near the goal posts, they can directly result in scores as goal umpires stand ready.

 What makes Australian Rules Football a contact sport?